spatialstatisticsupna/bigDM/README.md

 <!-- badges: end -->

-Scalable Bayesian disease mapping models for high-dimensional data using a divide and conquer approach.
+Scalable Bayesian disease mapping models (univariate and multivariate) for high-dimensional data using a divide and conquer approach.

 ## Table of contents